NatDave/TCP/README.md

 - pandas
 - matplotlib

-Install the required dependencies using pip: pip install scikit-learn numpy pandas matplotlib
+You can install the required dependencies using pip: pip install scikit-learn numpy pandas matplotlib